gerekper/ganjaking/wp-content/plugins/mailpoet-premium/readme.txt

 5. Importing subscribers with a CSV or from MailChimp.

 == Changelog ==

+= 4.41.0 - 2024-01-03 =
+* Improved: show icon on the WordPress Update page.

+= 4.40.0 - 2023-12-12 =
+* Fixed: When previewing newsletters from the statistic page, the preview was missing the latest posts.

+= 4.39.0 - 2023-12-04 =
+* Improved: dropped support for PHP 7.3, MailPoet now requires at least PHP 7.4.

 = 4.38.0 - 2023-11-27 =
 * Added: WooCommerce Subscriptions automation triggers.